Microsoft Power BI - Action Plan for E-Commerce

-Recently, we have a lot of customers who are interested in taking all the data they collected over the years and make sense of it.
-This is very common now with our E-commerce customers.
-This post will shed light on the process of using Power BI as a data reporting tool and the steps that are needed to be taken in order get cohesive and reliable reporting and dashboards.
+For several years now, we at CSW Solutions had customers interested in taking all the data they collected over the years and make sense of it by using visualization and AI.
+This would allow them to understand growth, margin, and spend patterns.
+It was and continues to be most common with our E-commerce customers.
+We will shed light on the process of using Power BI as a data reporting tool and the necessary steps to get cohesive and reliable reporting with dashboards.

 Power BI is a suite of business analytics tools that can deliver insights throughout an organization.
 By connecting Power BI to different data sources, you can generate dashboards and reports that allow you to better understand the current situation and future needs of the entire organization.

 In most cases, a standard data set from a source is comprised of a single sales fact table with a few dimensions such as date, vendor, geography.
-However, in retail and eCommerce, things are a bit more complicated.
-In order to leverage Power BI in Retail and E-commerce, it is recommended to utilize a multi-step process.
+However, in retail and eCommerce, things are a bit more complicated; to leverage Power BI, it is recommended to utilize a multi-step process.

-This post maps out the process of implementing a tool like Power BI for an e-commerce business.
-These recommendations are geared towards Power BI but not limited only to Power BI.
+This post will provide a sample process of implementing a tool like Power BI for an e-commerce business in 5 steps.
+These recommendations are geared toward Power BI but not limited to only Power BI.

 Step 1 – Understanding the Requirements (Discovery Phase)